For Authors

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author and reviewers, other editorial advisers, as appropriate.

-Disclosure and conflicts of interest
+Disclosure and Conflicts of Interest

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 All authors must disclose any financial or other relations that could lead to a conflict of interest.
 If a potential conflict exists, its nature should be stated for each author.
-When there is a stated potential conflict of interest a footnote will be added indicating the author's equity interest in or other affiliation with the identified commercial firms.
+When there is a stated potential conflict of interest, a footnote will be added indicating the author's equity interest in or other affiliation with the identified commercial firms.
 All sources of financial support for the study should be cited, including federal or state agencies, nonprofit organizations, and pharmaceutical or other commercial sources.
 Acknowledgment of those who contributed to the research or preparation of the paper should follow the text.

 Review Process